zabull1/cycling_DE_project/Tutorial.md

       `cd terraform`

     - update the variable.tf file
-    	- update the project ID
+    	- update the project ID to your chosen ID

     - Initialize
       ```bash